 - wearing an athletic cup for support

-If an abscess (pocket of pus) has formed, your doctor can drain the abscess using a needle.
+If an abscess has formed on the testicles, your doctor can drain the pus using a needle or with surgery.

-Surgery is an option if no other treatments have been successful.
+Surgery is another option if no other treatments have been successful.
 This involves removing all or part of the epididymis.
-Surgical treatment may also be necessary to correct any physical defects that may be causing the epididymitis.
+Surgery may also be necessary to correct any physical defects that may be causing epididymitis.